OfficeDev/microsoft-teams-sample-complete-node/README.md

 This file defines the tasks that Gulp will run to build the project correctly.
 The task to completely build the project is named "build".

 * **tsconfig.json**<br><br>
-This file configures the Typescript transpiling tool.
+This file configures the TypeScript transpiling tool.

 * **tslint.json**<br><br>
-This file configures the Typescript linting tool.
+This file configures the TypeScript linting tool.

 * **web.config**<br><br>
 This file is a skeleton of a web.config file that can be used to upload this project into an Azure application.